-These Zucchini Noodles with Creamy Sun Dried Tomato Sauce are addictive!
-When lots of zucchini pops up in your garden or market, these make an easy meal.
+These Zucchini Noodles with Creamy Vegan Tomato Sauce are quick + super healthy.
+Pan sautéd in olive oil, tossed with toasted pine nuts and finished with a cashew-based, vegan tomato sauce and fresh basil.
+When lots of zucchini pops up in your garden or market, this zoodle recipe makes an easy meal.

-Once the zucchini start flooding your garden or farmer’s market, you’ll be happily munching away on these noodles!
+Once the zucchini start flooding your garden or farmer’s market, you’ll be happily munching away on these easy zucchini noodles!

 Super healthy zucchini noodles with a vegan cashew based creamy tomato sauce.
 Healthy comfort food!

 - 1/2 cup raw cashews soaked overnight

 - 3 whole peeled San Marzano tomatoes from a can